The Roundup (film series): The Roundup: Punishment (2024)

 Ma Seok-do joins the Cyber Investigation Team to catch Baek Chang-ki, a former mercenary and the leader of the most notorious illegal online gambling organization.

 The film was invited at the 74th Berlin International Film Festival, where it had its world premiere on February 23, 2024.
 It was released theatrically in South Korea on April 24, 2024, after its world premiere.

+Tokyo Burst: Crime City (2026)

+The Japanese adaptation of the film, titled Tokyo Burst: Crime City, was announced in the third week of February 2026.
+The main protagonist will be portrayed by Koshi Mizukami, co-starring with TVXQ's Yunho.